LayerTwo-Labs/ddk/README.md

 # Crates in the workspace
-- `cli` -- executable CLI for interacting with the node.
 - `node` -- a node that integrates all of the components together.
-- `main` -- executable entry point.
 - `net` -- networking code.
 - `api` -- definition of gRPC api.
 - `state` -- validation rules and state transition rules.